I’m a habitual planner, and to say I have a bit of a controlling nature is a gross understatement.

-But as the day grew closer for me to make the magical 18 week ultrasound appointment so we could see if baby number 3 was a he or a she, I started to fill with dread.
-I knew that once I found out I would go into hyperactive planning mode, which for me would also mean hyperactive stress mode.
-17 weeks into this third pregnancy, and it was the most relaxed and peaceful pregnancy yet.
+As the day grew closer for me to make the magical 18-week ultrasound appointment (so we could see if baby number 3 was a he or a she), I started to fill with dread.
+I knew that once I found out, I would go into hyperactive planning mode, which for me would also mean hyperactive stress mode.
+I was 17 weeks into this third pregnancy, and it was the most relaxed and peaceful pregnancy yet.
 I felt happy and content, and I was quite frankly afraid of rocking the happy boat.
 I just wasn’t ready to start thinking about planning.
 Nursery colors, crib bedding, names!
-I wanted to relish in this new-found pregnancy bliss that I had never really allowed myself to experience before.
+I wanted to relish in this newfound pregnancy bliss that I had never really allowed myself to experience before.